Omnipath2025/equipath/README.md

 ✅ **Basic Testing** - `test-basic.js` and `sdk/core/test/verifier.test.ts`
 ✅ **Documentation** - Complete setup and usage instructions

-### Integration with OmniPath Ecosystem
+### Integration with the OmniPath Ecosystem (Future Vision)

-This EquiPath protocol serves as the **zero-knowledge verification layer** for the broader OmniPath ecosystem:
+The EquiPath protocol serves as the zero-knowledge verification layer for the broader OmniPath ecosystem, enabling privacy-preserving attribution across various data paths (e.g., EthnoPath for traditional knowledge, BioPath for genomic validation, FundPath for equitable compensation, MetaPath for workflow orchestration).

-- **EthnoPath Integration**: Receives traditional knowledge contributions for privacy-preserving verification
-- **BioPath Integration**: Provides verified attributions for bias-corrected validation
-- **FundPath Integration**: Enables equitable compensation based on verified contributions
-- **MetaPath Integration**: Participates in event-driven workflow orchestration

 ### Development Workflow